 Things To Know Before Buying A Diamond Art Set

 Before you order your first diamond painting kit, just make sure you pay attention to the things mentioned below:

-- What’s in your diamond painting kit
+- What’s in your package

 - Where your kit is coming from

 It is important to know that your diamond painting package has all the supplies you might need.
 Also, if your diamond art set is coming from overseas, you wanna make sure it is packed properly so that it doesn’t get damaged in transit.

 Ordering from Colorelaxation will put you at ease because we make sure that the diamond painting kits are properly packaged and can be shipped overseas without getting anything damaged in the process.